 While we know that some of you may not be able to participate in the scholarship program, we want to encourage you to continue your generous giving to the Jodi Nathanson Fund.
 Donations will be available to be made on the Sawdust website along with the application for the Jodi Nathanson program..
 Thank you again for celebrating with us the life of Jodi Nathanson!

-Applications for our second scholarship are available below and due no later than January 16, 2017.
-The winner of the Spring 2017 Scholarship will be announced on February 1, 2017.
+Applications for our third scholarship are available below and due no later than October 11, 2017.
+The winner of the Fall 2017 Scholarship will be announced in late October 2017.

 Mail or Deliver to: